Searching for details:

 On Aug.
 27, 2014, Russian military officials announced that integrated tests of the first Angara-A5 rocket had been initiated in Plesetsk.

-(This page will be continuously updated as events unfold)
+(This page is continuously updated as events unfold)

 Read (and see) much more about Angara rockets and many other space developments in Russia